ukushu/MacOS_AccessibilityPermission/README.md

 # MacOS Accessibility request repository

-This repository shows how to add your app to System Settings -> Privacy and Security -> Accessibility list
+This repository shows how to add your app to:
+System Settings -> Privacy and Security -> Accessibility list

 [![Accessibility permission request using Swift][1]][1]